-The formulation of the Completeness Axiom given as Axiom 16 above is not standard.
-This version I found in the book Mathematical analysis by Vladimir Zorich, published by Springer in 2004.
-The standard formulation of the Completeness Axiom is in the notes.
-We will prove that the standard formulation is equivalent to Zorich's Completeness Axiom.
+The formulation of the Completeness Axiom given as Axiom 16 is not standard.
+This formulation I found in the book Mathematical analysis by Vladimir Zorich, published by Springer in 2004.
+Zorich's formulation is easier to state and it is equivalent to the standard formulation of the Completeness Axiom.